You and the law - Community Legal Information on the

 (from the Ministry of Labour Ontario)

-The Office of the Worker Adviser represents non-unionized injured workers at the Workplace Safety and Insurance Board (WSIB) and at the Workplace Safety and Insurance Appeals Tribunal (WSIAT).
-This site also provides
+non-unionized injured workers at the Workplace Safety and Insurance Board (WSIB) and at the Workplace Safety and Insurance

-fact sheets on various aspects of workplace insurance in Ontario.
+Appeals Tribunal (WSIAT).
+This site also provides fact sheets on various aspects of workplace insurance in Ontario.

 Ontario Workplace Safety and Insurance Board

-Commonly used forms can be filled out electronically at this web site.
-This site is also for workers who want to know how to make a claim or what benefits and services are available, or for employers who want a quick estimate of next year's premium and help in reducing costs through prevention.
+site is also for workers who want to know how to make a claim or what benefits and services are available, or for employers

 Workplace Safety and Insurance Appeals Tribunal

-Notice of Appeal Form can be downloaded from this site in Word Format.
+a worker can appeal a decision and how the appeal is to be brought.
+The Notice of Appeal Form can be downloaded from this site in Word Format.

 Information on Worker's Compensation